 - When you apply to ride with Deliveroo, we ask you to provide information about yourself including your name, contact details, vehicle type, date of birth, postcode and your right to provide services to Deliveroo.

-- During the application process, we (or a third party) will ask you to provide further information and documents, such as a copy of your passport, ID, visa and proof of address for right to work checks.
+- During the application process, or at subsequent times where further checks are required, we (or a third party) will ask you to provide further information and documents, such as a copy of your passport, ID, visa and proof of address for right to work checks.
 If you are required by applicable law to have a licence or insurance for your vehicle type, we’ll also ask you to provide evidence that you’re compliant with this law, as well as your vehicle registration details.
 We will track the progress of your application.

 - For your account set-up, we will ask you to provide financial (including bank details), tax (evidence of your PPS number) and business registration information, and further information related to your services for Deliveroo such as contact details of your next of kin (whose details you have permission to share with us for emergency purposes), where you want to provide the services, your kit and a photo.
 We record your Deliveroo rider payment arrangement and a copy of your signed supplier agreement with us (“Supplier Agreement”).